NYCU-AI-EDA/Netlistify/README.md

 2. Refer to `testing.py` for an example implementation of how to use the trained model for line detection.
 You can follow the function calls in `testing.py` to integrate inference.

+## ⭐ Inference Out-of-the-Box (using pretrained model)
+If you want to run inference out-of-the-box without training:

+1. Download the pretrained model from the provided [Pretrained Model](https://drive.google.com/file/d/1Jlx9HNfrTIXrjIOyIL3zyy_rDrcfKKzZ/view?usp=sharing).
+2. Place the weights into the directory specified in main_config.py.
+3. Run:

+        python inference.py

+This will execute the full inference pipeline using the pretrained model.

 ## Dataset
 Our dataset contains 100,000 schematic images, designed to train and evaluate deep learning models for schematic interpretation.
 The dataset used in this project is available on [Hugging Face:Schematic images](https://huggingface.co/datasets/hanky2397/schematic_images).